rtmdrr/replicability-analysis-NLP/README.md

 * 0.2.0 Output both k estimators.

 ## Contact Information
 This file and the code was written by Rotem Dror.
 The methods are described in the above paper [(Dror et al., 2017)](https://arxiv.org/abs/1709.09500).
-For questions please write to: rtmdrr@campus.technion.ac.il
+For questions please write to: rtmdrr@seas.upenn.edu